 In the second collaboration between the two this year, US-based fine jewellery designer Sandy Leong has partnered with Gemfields to ensure that her new five-piece ruby collection will support the Foundation’s projects in sub-Saharan Africa.

-For ten years, Sandy Leong has run her jewellery business with sustainability and humanitarian causes at its heart, making the designer an ideal partner for Gemfields, a world-leading supplier of responsibly sourced coloured gemstones, who believes profits from gemstones should contribute to improved quality of life in the communities from which they originated.
+For ten years, Sandy Leong has run her jewellery business with sustainability and humanitarian causes at its heart, making the designer an ideal partner for Gemfields, a world-leading responsible miner of coloured gemstones, who believes profits from gemstones should contribute to improved quality of life in the communities from which they originated.

 Children’s education is a cause dear to both Gemfields and Sandy Leong, so it was fitting that the Sol Collection raised funds to help build a new primary school to educate – and provide hot food and clean water to – 195 children in a rural community in Madagascar.